 Puerto Escondido’s natural harbor was beautiful as ever.
-Sunrises are especially serene there; the morning sky rises behind framed by two windows formed by hills on the peninsula enclosing the bay.
+Sunrises are especially serene there; the morning sky rises framed by two windows formed by hills enclosing the bay.
 The marina changed owners; a private company bought the land and harbor from Fonatur, a state-run network of marinas.
-It used to be dirt cheap to moor here, $5 a day, but now the prices went up, but with the new management the facilities were renovated and services were improved: there is a new market now with large, round table benches in front, which double as Wifi spot and cruiser’s lounge.
+It used to be dirt cheap to moor here, $5 a day, but now the prices quadrupled, but with the new management the facilities were renovated and services were improved: there is a new market now with large, round tables and benches in front, which double as Wifi spot and cruiser’s lounge.

-We sat for ours catching up on emails and news and chatted with fellow cruising couple who had their young nephew on board for a week.
-Deeply interested in environmentalism he had moved to San Luis Obispo to study environmental science and stayed, because of the thriving community there.
-He explained that the new mayor there won on a ticket of total transparency and even hosts an open door meeting once a week for her constituency.
+We sat for hours catching up on emails and news and chatted with fellow cruising couple, who had their young nephew on board for a week.
+Deeply interested in environmentalism, he had moved to San Luis Obispo to study environmental science and stayed, because of the thriving community there.
+He explained, that the new mayor there won on a ticket of total transparency and even hosts an open door meeting once a week for her constituency.
 The young man felt so inspired that he stayed.

 We hiked up the Cañon Tabor again, this time the winter wonderland of waterfalls and pools had nearly completely dried out and it was hot.
 We were hiking with Angel and Peter of SV Providencia, who we met back in Aqua Verde.
 Angel, originally from South China, had met Peter, originally from Switzerland, years ago in Los Angeles and the two embarked on their sailing adventure last December.
 We were quiet a diverse pairing, from four countries, all of us enjoying conversations about origin and traditions politics, spirituality, cooking and boating.
 After climbing down the canon over river stones, we had a nice poolside lunch on our way back at an oasis-like resort, Tripui, of delectable Mexican fare of tortilla soup, fish tacos and ceviche.